 The first ingredient is water.
 This means that there’s more water in this food than anything else.
 Ideally, it should be a high quality animal protein.

-The second ingredient is chicken, which is a good animal protein, but once the chicken is cooked, it could weigh less than the 3rd ingredient, which is cracked pearled barley and possibly the 4th ingredient, which is whole grain corn.
+The second ingredient is chicken, which is a good animal protein.
+But once the chicken is cooked, it could weigh less than the third ingredient, which is cracked pearled barley, and possibly also less than the fourth ingredient, which is whole grain corn.

 It appears this company may have “split” corn into “whole grain corn” and “corn gluten meal” so savvy consumers won’t detect how much corn is actually in this food.